[Virginia GASP] CONTENTS -- & LINKS

 The Face of Evil

-The 2008 meeting will be held Wednesday, May 28th, in Richmond, Virginia, Ballroom of the Richmond Convention Center.
+The 2008 meeting was held Wednesday, May 28th, in Richmond, Virginia, Ballroom of the Richmond Convention Center.
 No smoking in the meeting.

 April 2007, New Jersey